-From craft beer, culture and cuisine to cool neighbourhoods, shopping and vibrant street art it’s no wonder Denver is voted one of the best cities to live in year on year.
-Let’s dive into my Denver itinerary for a perfect weekend in the Mile High City.
+From craft beer, culture and cuisine to cool neighbourhoods, shopping and vibrant street art it’s no surprise that Denver is voted one of the best cities to live in year on year.
+Let’s dive into my 2-day Denver itinerary for a perfect weekend in the Mile High City.

 Denver Itinerary – A perfect weekend in the Mile High City